DrunkenUX/web-ethics-commitment/src/codes.md

 # {{title}}

-The following directives represent an early draft of possibilies for our web professional code of ethics.
-They are a combination of various shared concepts across other similar efforts, as well as original statements.
+The following directives represent an early draft of possibilities for our web professional code of ethics.
+They are a combination of various shared concepts across [other similar efforts](https://github.com/DrunkenUX/web-ethics-commitment/blob/main/src/index.md#helpful-resources), as well as original statements.
 Provide feedback by [submitting an issue](https://github.com/DrunkenUX/web-ethics-commitment/issues) to the GitHub repo, or [visit us on Discord](https://drunkenux.com/discord).

 1. I will advocate for users that don't have a voice in our process
 2. I will promote the creation of products that are highly accessible to any user, regardless of their technology or abilities